 Kristy has twenty years of home health care experience and is CMH trained.
 She started her non-profit career in 2009 as Executive Assistant at Disability Services Resource Center.
 She brings to Camp Fish Tales strong experience in fundraising and community service programming.
 She is a member of the Bay City Noon Optimist Club.
 Kristy resides in Bay City, Michigan.
 She has one son Thomas, and a new grandson Lucas.

-Numerous others join us for our summer programs.
 Summer staff members are hired after undergoing a careful application and screening process.
 Adults (age 18 and over) serve as counselors and activity leaders.
 Service and support positions are filled by adults and teens (age 16 and over).
 The entire staff attends a thorough pre-camp orientation program.
 To further provide quality care for our campers and adult guests, the overall camper-to-staff ratio is typically 1:1 or occasionally 1:2.
 We never have more than 2 campers with one staff member.

 For the past five years Camp Fish Tales has offered a work experience program, for students with disabilities, in cooperation with the Disability Network of Mid-Michigan.
 Each summer 16-20 students gain experience in team work, responsibility and receive job skills training.
 The Disability Network of Mid-Michigan also brings young adults up to the camp for a fishing trip and for one night of camping during a break week for the camp.

 Please mail application to:

 Pinconning, MI 48650

 Subject line: Employment Application